fiskurgit/Statisk/README.md

 ## Usage

-* `statisk path/to/websiteroot/` - Statisk will then iterate over the directories and convert the markdown and images
+* `statisk path/to/websiteroot/` - Statisk will iterate over the directories and convert the markdown and images using default settings
-* `statisk index.md` - Convert single post and images, Statisk will look for `_template.html` thee directories up in the hierarchy
+* `statisk index.md` - Convert single post and images, Statisk will look for `_template.html` three directories up in the hierarchy
-* `statisk index.md path/to/_a_new_template.html` - Convert single post and images using the supplied template.
+* `statisk index.md path/to/_a_new_template.html` - Convert single post and images using the supplied template, useful when redesigning a site.
+* `statisk -single index.md  -template path/to/_a_new_template.html` - As above but with explicit arguments.

 ## Image Conversion